dwyl/learn-devops/postgres/README.md

 ```

 You should see the following in your terminal
-to indicate that you're logged in as the posgres user:
+to indicate that you're logged in as the postgres user:

 ```
 postgres@hits:~$